-The Federation SENCo's (Kelly Walton and Gill Holmyard) and Chair of Governors (Vanessa Newcombe) are responsible for the creation and development of the school's policies and procedures around SEND, though this is supported by the Federation Inclusion Team.
+The Federation SENCo's (Kelly Walton and Gill Holmyard) and Chairs of Governors (Amy Bickford and Tom Urwin) are responsible for the creation and development of the school's policies and procedures around SEND, though this is supported by the Federation Inclusion Team.
 The Inclusion Team (IT) consists of Sarah Mackay (SHINS Headteacher), Roy Souter (Head of SHJS), Alison Kenney (Deputy at SHINS), Jamie Sullivan and Claire McKimm (Assistant Headteachers at SHJS), Kelly Walton (Junior SENCo), Gill Holmyard (Infant SENCo and Jo McCarthy (Federation Education Support Worker).
 The Inclusion Team oversees the day-to-day running of support for SEND children and other vulnerable groups within the school.
 Team members meet on a regular basis to review the needs of pupils and collectively decide on an appropriate course of action.

-At The Federation of Stoke Hill Schools we understand that early intervention is the most effective way of ensuring that pupils maximise their learning.
-Therefore, in the Nursery and Foundation stage, our Early Years practitioners use the 'Development Matters' progress chart to rigorously assess children and check children are achieving the key milestones.
+At the Federation of Stoke Hill Schools we understand that early intervention is the most effective way of ensuring that pupils maximise their learning.
+Therefore, in the Nursery and Foundation stage, our Early Years practitioners use the Early Excellence Assessment Tracker to rigorously assess children and check children are achieving the key milestones.
 Where there are concerns relating to a child's development, parents are consulted and, if necessary, additional support/advice is sought via the Inclusion Team.